 The Collaborative Mentoring Webinar Series is funded by the Office of Juvenile Justice and Delinquency Prevention through the National Mentoring Resource Center and facilitated in partnership with MENTOR: The National Mentoring Partnership.
-These webinars would not be possible without the planning team, which includes the following Mentoring Partnerships: California Mentoring Partnership, Mentor Colorado, Illinois Mentoring Partnership, Mentor Center of Palm Beach County, Indiana Mentoring Partnership, Institute for Youth Success at Education Northwest, and the Mentoring Partnership of Southwestern Pennsylvania.
+These webinars would not be possible without the planning team, which includes the following Mentoring Partnerships: California Mentoring Partnership, The Governor’s Prevention Partnership, Grizzlies Foundation, Illinois Mentoring Partnership, Indiana Mentoring Partnership, Institute for Youth Success, Kansas Mentors, and Mentor Colorado.
 Through ongoing planning and evaluation of the latest developments in the field, this team delivers a webinar each month focused on strengthening mentoring practice, sharing new resources, and helping the field put research into practice.

 Mentoring practitioners interested in the Collaborative Mentoring Webinar Series are encouraged to visit The National Mentoring Resource Center, which is funded by the Office of Juvenile Justice and Delinquency and facilitated in partnership with MENTOR: The National Mentoring Partnership.
 Free technical assistance is available, along with approved quality mentoring materials.
 Take advantage of this resource today to strengthen your program’s services to youth!

 Webinars are free and online.
 Links to register for the upcoming webinar, with full descriptions and panelist information, are posted in the month leading up to the webinar.
 Check back periodically as plans for each month are finalized!

 Girls of Color ROCK: How Mentoring Programs Help to Empower, Encourage and Energize Our Girls